 Will Feldenkrais work for you?
-The best way to find out is to take an initial session.
+A great way to find out is to begin is with a single Individual Session.
 Usually in one session you, and I, can get a sense of whether this is a good direction for you.
 Alternatively, you could start with a Group Class.
 This is also a great introduction.